 Geneva is a city like no other with many things to do; an international hub with something for everyone, from history, architecture, and politics to music, food, and art—and even particle physics.

-The headquarters of the UN, Red Cross, World Bank, World Health Organization, World Trade Organization, and CERN all reside in Geneva, which might explain why many mistake the city for Switzerland’s capital (that would be Bern.)
-Geneva attracts students, artists, and activists from all over the world, hosts a huge expat population, and boasts three official languages—French, German, and Italian.
+The headquarters of the UN, Red Cross, World Bank, World Health Organization, World Trade Organization, and CERN all reside in Geneva, which might explain why many mistakes the city for Switzerland’s capital (that would be Bern.)
+Geneva attracts students, artists, and activists from all over the world host a huge ex-pat population, and boasts three official languages—French, German, and Italian.

 At first glance, this city is pure luxury.
-Streets lined with boutiques, chocolatiers, jewelry shops, and high-end hotels give the impression of decadence.
-Shopping opportunities are nearly matched only by Geneva’s museum selection—the city has over 40!
+Streets lined with boutiques, chocolatiers, jewelry shops, give the impression of decadence.

 Once you’ve strolled through a few museums, tried some chocolate, and visited the Jardin Anglais, make your way to the Cathédrale St. Pierre and the Bains de Paquis to take a step back and appreciate the city and its culture.